TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 468,429 videos
+* Total videos: 470,764 videos
-* Total videos found that match keywords: 31,752 videos
+* Total videos found that match keywords: 31,907 videos
+  * Total unprocessed videos: 152 videos
-* Total videos found that are processed and marked: 3,326 videos
+* Total videos found that are processed and marked: 3,328 videos
-  * Information Collection: 2,181 videos
+  * Information Collection: 2,182 videos
-  * Non-Giftcard Robux Giveaways: 957 videos
+  * Non-Giftcard Robux Giveaways: 958 videos
   * Other: 153 videos
   * Phishing: 35 videos